 When they first showed you, it was so fast that you thought to yourself “there is no way I’ll EVER be able to do it that fast and that good”.
-However, in a relatively short time, you probably were able to do it as well if not better.
+However, in a relatively short time, you probably were able to do it as good if not better.

 That is why people would want to buy from you, your experience.
 People don’t want to type out their thoughts some people want to record it email it to you and have you write it out for them.

 Some know they need a social media presence, but have no desire to actually build one.